tjvr/website/pages/index.md

 </div>
 <div class="person-bio">

-Roger is an electronic engineer specialising in aircraft ejector seats.
+Roger is an electronic engineer specialising in aircraft ejection seats.
 During LiveWires, you’re likely to find him peering at circuit boards and diagrams.

 He lives in Uxbridge with his wife Nicola and daughter Rachel.
 In his spare time he’s a keen photographer!